 Ice velocity (IV) is an essential climate variable for quantifying ice sheet discharge, and provides key input for ice dynamic and climate models aiming to investigate the ice sheets response to changing environmental conditions.
+Combined with detailed radar measurements of ice thickness, the mass flux (MFID) may be determined, and further combined with modelled snow fall in the interior, overall mass balance may also be determined, as illustrated in Fig. 2.

-One of the major advancements emerging from the CCI project is the development and implementation of an automatic system for generation of ice velocity maps from repeat pass Copernicus Sentinel-1 synthetic aperture radar (SAR) data.
-Taking full advantage of the systematic acquisition planning of Sentinel-1 in Greenland, with continuous 6- to 12-day repeat passes covering the margins and annual ice sheet wide campaigns, we have built a dense archive of Sentinel-1 derived ice velocity maps spanning now more than 5 years and providing essential information for studying seasonal fluctuations and long-term trends.
+One of the major advancements emerging from the CCI project is the development and implementation of an automatic system for generation of high resolution ice velocity maps from repeat pass Copernicus Sentinel-1 synthetic aperture radar (SAR) data.
+Taking full advantage of the systematic acquisition planning of Sentinel-1 in Greenland, with continuous 6- to 12-day repeat passes covering the margins and annual ice sheet wide campaigns, we have built a dense archive of Sentinel-1 derived ice velocity maps now spanning more than 5 years, and providing essential information for studying seasonal fluctuations, rapid melt events, and long-term trends.

-For IV the further technical developments and production in GIS CCI+ build on these previous achievements and include an extension of the IV processor for supporting interferometric SAR (InSAR).
+For IV the further technical developments and production in GIS CCI+ build on these previous achievements, and include an extension of the IV processor for supporting interferometric SAR (InSAR).
 InSAR can reach a precision of one to two orders of magnitude higher than standard offset tracking techniques and is particularly suitable for improving the precision in the slow moving interior of the ice sheet.
-However, it requires the combination of both ascending and descending passes and repeat passes need to be short enough to maintain coherence between image pairs.
+However, it requires the combination of both ascending and descending passes, and repeat passes need to be short enough to maintain coherence between image pairs.
 Preliminary results demonstrate the excellent capability of Sentinel-1 for InSAR applications, unexpectedly also capturing the fast ice flow on a number of outlet glaciers in great detail.